 This 1920s bungalow needed to appeal to young families.
 The agent used AI enhancement to brighten dark interiors, remove clutter, and add a modern farmhouse staging style.
 Within 24 hours of the new photos being published, the listing had 40% more saves on the MLS.
 The property was under contract in 14 days at 98% of asking.

 These results aren't outliers.
 Across the board, Long Beach properties using AI see a 35–50% reduction in days on market, based on my analysis of local sales data.
+For luxury properties, check our guide on

 How to Get Started with AI Real Estate Photography